 What can a member in practice do?

-AAT members in practice can be approved to offer up to 17 services to clients including bookkeeping, payroll, accounts preparation and VAT.
-More information about the services can be found in the Guidelines and regulations and for members in practice.
+AAT members in practice can be approved to offer up to 18 services to clients including bookkeeping, payroll, accounts preparation and VAT.
+More information about the services can be found in the Regulations and guidance for members in practice.

 AAT members in practice are not permitted to carry out a statutory audit – to find out whether clients need a statutory audit please refer to our audit threshold guidance